- Roxie Daggett

-So before you pour that cup of joe or tea (both of which can be a bit dehydrating due to diuretic properties of caffeine), consider replenishing your body with some pure water or a brain and gut boosting beverage like this morning tonic.
+So before you pour that cup of joe (which can be dehydrating due to diuretic properties of caffeine), consider first replenishing your body with some pure water or a brain and gut boosting beverage like this morning tonic.
 It includes:

 Ginger: shown to offer brain cell protection and memory enhancement along with improved circulation, better digestion and reduced inflammation